simonkomlah-creator/SmartStudy-Course-notes-quiz-app/README.md

 Read the notes to understand the concepts.

-Take the quiz and check your score instantly
+Take the quiz and check your score instantly.

-Future Improvements
+*Future Improvements*

 Add a score history feature.